felipepossari/quota-app/README.md

 You can see the api docs accessing the http://localhost:8080/swagger-ui/index.html.

-In order to help the tests there are also the Postman collection with the API calls.
-The Postman files are located into folder `postman`.
+In order to help the tests there is also the Postman collection into folder `postman`.